w3c/epubcheck/src/main/assembly/README-dist.txt

-This folder contains the distribution of epubcheck project.
+This folder contains the distribution of EpubCheck project.

-EpubCheck is a tool to validate IDPF Epub files.
-It can detect many types of errors in Epub.
+EpubCheck is a tool to validate EPUB files.
+It can detect many types of errors in EPUB.
 OCF container structure, OPF and OPS mark-up, and internal reference consistency are checked.
-EpubCheck can be run as a standalone command-line tool, installed as a web application or used as a library.
+EpubCheck can be run as a standalone command-line tool, installed as a web application or used as a Java library.

 EpubCheck project home: https://github.com/idpf/epubcheck

 RUNNING

-To run the tool you need Java Runtime (1.6 or above).
-Any OS should do.
+To run the tool you need Java (1.6 or above, 1.7+ recommended).
+Any Operating System should do.
 Run it from the command line:

   java -jar epubcheck.jar file.epub

 All detected errors are simply printed to stderr.

+Print the commandline help with the --help argument: java -jar epubcheck.jar --help

 USING AS A LIBRARY